Sumyak-Jain/Apache-Maven/cmd/readme.md

 ```
 ![alt text](https://github.com/sumyak/Apache-Maven/blob/master/cmd/target/site/images/logos/Screenshot%20(111).png?raw=true)

-3. On your command line, execute the following Maven goal to start creating a maven project
+3. You will need somewhere for your project to reside, create a directory somewhere and start a shell in that directory then On your command line, execute the following Maven goal to start creating a maven project
 ```shell
 mvn archetype:generate
 ```